 On failure, the appropriate HTTP status code indicating the error shall be returned and appropriate additional error information should be returned in the POST response body.

 In the case of redirection, the HSS shall return 3xx status code, which shall contain a Location header with an URI pointing to the endpoint of another HSS (service) instance.

+If the I-CSCF receives from HSS a response message containing the "3gpp-Sbi-Oci" HTTP header with the parameter "Extend-Registration-Timer" set to true, as described in 3GPP TS 29.500 [4], the I-CSCF shall abate the received traffic by extending the registraton timers of the UEs trying to get access to the network; this situation shall be enforced during the time period indicated in the "Period-of-Validity" parameter of this HTTP header, or until the "Extend-Registration-Timer" parameter is received with value false.